 a disorder that appears in childhood and is marked by deficient communication, social interaction, and understanding of others' state of mind.

 concrete operational stage

-Piaget's stage of cognitive development from 6-7 to 11 years during which children gain the mental operations that enable them to think logically about concrete events
+in Piaget's theory, the stage of cognitive development (from about 6 or 7 to 11 years of age) during which children gain the mental operations that enable them to think logically about concrete events

 formal operational stage